au-research/ARDC-23-things/things/thing-4.md

 ### Repositories for data discovery

-Repositories enable discovery of data by publishing data descriptions ("metadata") about the data they hold - like a library catalogue describes the materials held in a library.
+Repositories enable discovery of data by publishing data descriptions ("metadata") about the data they hold - like a library catalogues describes the materials held in a library.
 Most repositories provide access to the data itself, but not always.